-First, chiropractic is definitely safe for a patient with scoliosis.
-Even for patients with curves over 20, 30 or 40 degrees.
-We will change the way we approach treatment, either with manual manipulation (adjustments) or with an activator/impulse tool depending on the severity of the curve and the age of the patient.
+The first thing you should know is that chiropractic care is definitely safe for a patient with scoliosis, even for patients with curves over 20, 30 or 40 degrees.
+We will change the way we approach treatment, either with manual manipulation (adjustments) or with an activator/impulse tool, depending on the severity of the curve and the age of the patient.

-Second, there is no medical treatment to reduce scoliosis curvatures.
-The objective of bracing is to stop further progression of the curve and avoiding compression of internal organs as result side bending and lateral curvatures.
+The second thing you should know is that there is no medical treatment to reduce scoliosis curvatures.
+The objective of bracing is to stop further progression of the curve and avoiding compression of internal organs as a result side bending and lateral curvatures.

 Third, there are a few studies demonstrating reductions of the curvatures by 3 to 15 degrees in 66% of the patients.
 This is for young patients and older patients that are not in the growing years.

 Outcomes for Adult patients over a 24-month treatment with chiropractic manipulation.

 Chiropractors definitely can and should treat patients with Scoliosis.
 Results are favorable and better than conventional medical treatment.
 Be sure to see a chiropractor familiar with treatment protocols for patients with Scoliosis.
 Even when patients have started medical care; bracing or physical therapy will likely benefit from treatment even though it won't cure the condition.
 A chiropractic patient will likely have a reduction in the curve and reduced pain and better mobility.
 Physical therapy is usually complimentary and will aid in the strengthening of associated muscles.